ScrapCodes/rfcs/RFC-0004-functions-stats.md

 }
 ```

- __Propagate all stats but, for nullFraction, avgRowSize and distinctValuesCount follow as specified.__
+ __Propagate all stats but, for nullFraction, avgRowSize and distinctValuesCount use the specified values.__

 4. An example of using both `ScalarFunctionConstantStats` and `ScalarPropagateSourceStats`.
 ```java